bernie-skipole/indi/README.md

 Receives XML data from MQTT and converts to redis key-value storage.

-Reads data published to redis, and converts to indi XML and sends by MQTT.
+Reads data published to redis, and sends by MQTT.

 Example Python script running at the web server:
 ```